 Farsi Language History

 The Farsi language is an Indo-European language.
 It is a dialect spoken by Persian people living mainly in Iran, where 62% of the population speaks the Farsi language and writes using the Persian alphabet.
 People also speak the Persian language in Afghanistan and Tajikistan.
 However, these dialects are distinct from the Farsi language, known as Dari (Afghanistan) and Tajik (Tajikistan).
 There are around 70 million native speakers of the Persian language when combining those that speak the Dari, Tajik, and Farsi language dialects.
-An additional 50 million have learned the Persian alphabet, vocabulary, and pronunciation as a second language.
+An additional 50 million are learning Farsi, alphabet, vocabulary, and pronunciation as a second language.
 Overall, this means there are around 110 million speakers worldwide.
 This puts Farsi among the top 20 most spoken languages, with a particular significance for Persian people in the Middle East and Asia.
 Unsurprisingly, the Farsi language is the official language of Iran.
 It is also spoken by large populations in neighbouring countries, such as Afghanistan, Iraq, Yemen, and the UAE.
 Meanwhile, the Tajik and Dari dialects of the Persian language hold official status in Tajikistan and Afghanistan, respectively.
 Both Dari and Farsi use the Persian alphabet, while Persian people write Tajik using the Cyrillic alphabet.
 The formation of these three major dialects of the Persian language is due to geopolitical reasons and a rich and exciting history.
 There we uncover the history of the Farsi language, from its origins in the Middle East to its status in the present day.
 We also divulge into the formation of the writing system and how Persian has impacted other languages spoken around the world.

 The history of the Farsi language spans almost 3,000 years.
 Its origins can be traced back to the Achaemenid Dynasty (522 BC to 486 BC), thanks to inscriptions found in Iran from this period.
 Back then, the language was known as the Old Persian language and was spoken by Persian people in the Parswash tribe.
 They were thought to arrive in Iran in the first millennium BC.